President Trump's vegetarian meal in India sparks outrageous online reaction

 To some (especially to vegetarians) these online reactions may have seemed a tad extreme.
 To others, they were warranted.

 An additional reason for such a major reaction to the vegetarian menu may be the President's diet.

-He's known for enjoying burgers, meatloaf, and steak and this meal included none of his beloved favorites.
+He's known for enjoying burgers, meatloaf, and steak, but this meal included none of Mr. Trump's favorites.

-In fact, during his visit to India, the President was only served vegetarian meals.
+In fact, during their visit to India the Trumps were only served vegetarian meals.

 I really don't know why everyone is so down on the broccoli samosas!
 What other way to get this guy to eat his vegetables than to deep fry it in batter!!— Amy Kazmin (@AmyKazmin) February 24, 2020